-When we first delve into the world of non duality it can be mind blowing to discover that we are not controlling our thoughts, feelings and actions, that we are not a limited self contained inside a body, that who we really are is this limitless, undivided presence, knowing and being the entire expression of life.
+When we first delve into the world of non-duality, it can be mind blowing to discover that we are not exclusively a limited self, contained inside a body.
+That who we really are is this limitless, undivided presence, knowing and being the entire expression of life.
 However, as that initial euphoria begins to fade, we often find we’re still longing for something more, still getting anxious and frustrated, maybe even more so.
 To make matters worse, when we go looking for further guidance, we find so many different, often contradictory messages from writers and teachers, that it only adds to our confusion.

-Whenever that suffering flares up, right there, in the heat of the moment, we get curious about it, we explore it intimately, we see the mental busyness trying to resist the intensity of the feeling, trying to bandage up the rawness with stories of distraction.
-We see the whole mechanism of ‘me-ing’ rising up, born of the fear of being overwhelmed, the fear of being destroyed, the fear of fear itself.
+Whenever that suffering flares up, right there, in the heat of the moment, we get curious about it.
+We explore it intimately.
+We see the mental busyness trying to resist the intensity of the feeling, trying to bandage up the rawness with stories of distraction.
+We see the whole mechanism of ‘me’ rising up, born of the fear of being overwhelmed, the fear of being destroyed, the fear of fear itself.

-For when we dare to burn through all the layers, we miraculously discover that we are not destroyed, that we’re not even scratched, that we have been needlessly splitting ourself apart, needlessly creating our own mental suffering, needlessly barricading off this rich, energetic dimension of our being out of the deep delusion that we are a separate self under threat, a self that derives its very existence from all of our resistance.
+For when we dare to burn through all the layers, we miraculously discover that we are not destroyed, that we’re not even scratched!
+That we have been needlessly splitting ourself apart; needlessly creating our own mental suffering; needlessly barricading off this rich, energetic dimension of our being out of the deep delusion that we are a separate self under threat – a self that derives its very existence from all of our resistance.

-Then it’s our children, our partners, our families, friends and work colleagues that become our ultimate teachers, offering a continual supply of fresh opportunities to lift the lid on life and illuminate all the dark corners where the trick of ‘me-ing’ still operates.
-And as we courageously open to this pulsating world of aliveness, our painful memories that were locked up and buried deep down are finally set free, free to express, free to release, welcomed home from their banishment in an infinite, loving embrace.
+Then it’s our children, our partners, our families, friends and work colleagues that become our ultimate teachers.
+Offering a continual supply of fresh opportunities to lift the lid on life and illuminate all the dark corners where the trick of ‘me-ing’ still operates.
+And as we courageously open to this pulsating world of aliveness, our painful memories that were locked up and buried deep down are finally set free.
+Free to express, free to release.
+Welcomed home from their banishment in an infinite, loving embrace.